IIIF/api/source/api/discovery/0.9/index.md

 This minimal level 0 API approach is compatible with the levels 1 and 2 which introduce significant benefits that allow clients to better optimize their interactions.

 If resources are deleted after being referred to in the resource list, the entire list should be republished without the reference to the deleted resource.
-Clients should also expect to encounter resource URIs that are out of date and no longer resolve to a IIIF Manifest or Collection.
+Clients should also expect to encounter resource URIs that are out of date and no longer resolve to a IIIF Manifest or Collection, as well as activities which do not refer to IIIF resource types at all.

 Example Level 0 Activity: